kornichon2000/www.pierremorsa.com/content/howitisgoing/2023-09-29-twitter-profitable-in-2024.md

 {{% /howiseeitgoing %}}

 {{% howitwent date="2024-04-02" %}}
 Unfortunately, I have no official news to share about Linda Yaccarino's promise that Twitter would be profitable by now.
 They say no news is good news.
-Or maybe no news is a sign that profitability was not achieved?
+I say no news is a clue that profitability was not achieved.
 {{% /howitwent %}}